vercel/next.js/errors/middleware-upgrade-guide.md

 ### Explanation

-Previously, you could create a `_middleware.js` file under the `pages` directory at any level.
+Previously, you could create a `_middleware.ts` file under the `pages` directory at any level.
 Middleware execution was based on the file path where it was created.
 Beta customers found this route matching confusing.
 For example:

 - Middleware in `pages/dashboard/_middleware.ts`
 - Middleware in `pages/dashboard/users/_middleware.ts`